Octopus 4.0's new variable editor rocks

 Octopus Deploy 4.0 has shipped!
 Read the blog post and download it today!

 We previously released an RFC on the redesign of the variable editor.
-This topic has generated a lot of interest, and it is our most popular suggestion on User Voice.
+This topic has generated a lot of interest, and it is one of our most popular suggestions.

 The revamped variable editor will be released in our upcoming Octopus Deploy 4.0 release.
 Let's dive in to some of the changes we have made!